shakes76/PatternFlow/recognition/45798906-OASIS-Brain-StyleGan/README.md

 ### Model construction

-The general architecture was discussed in [How is StyleGAN different?](#how-is-stylegan-different).
-Keras had a majority of the layers to implement the model with the exception of AdaIN.
+The general architecture was discussed in [How is StyleGAN different?](#how-is-stylegan-different). `Keras` had a majority of the layers to implement the model with the exception of AdaIN.
 The AdaIN layer was created as a subclass of `tf.keras.layers.Layer` and required `build` and `call` to be implemented to work as the paper intended.
 The remaining layers were imported from `tf.keras.layers`.
 The network was built as a [functional model](https://keras.io/guides/functional_api/), which allows for greater control over the inputs of a layer when compared to the sequential model.
 In order to reduce the amount of repeated layers, the methods `gen_block` and `disc_block` were created to create generator and discriminator blocks respectively at various resolutions.
 With these blocks and several other layers, the generator and discriminator are built in the `get_generator` and `get_discriminator` functions respectively in [model.py](model.py).

 ### Visualisation

+#### Training

+The progress bar displayed during training is achieved via the use of `tqdm`.

+### Graphs and Images

+The graphs and images are display using `matplotlib.pyplot`.
+The graphs are achieved via `plt.plot` while the images are displayed using `plt.subplot` to create a grid and `plt.imshow` to convert the tenors into an image and be displayed in a subplot of the whole figure.

 ## Results